top of page

 First Romans arrive at the marshes of Rüstringen by Hermann Allmers (1821-1902)

-It was the Romans Plinius (also Pliny) the Elder and Tacitus who wrote about the Frisians and these northern lands in the first century AD.
-Historian Tacitus described Germania in general as follows: “The terrain is fierce, the climate is rough, life and landscape are bleak.
-You only come here if it is your homeland.”
-This must have been especially true for the wet, swampy coastal zone along the Wadden Sea.
-His words and appreciation also had a long-lasting negative effect on tourism to the north of Germany and the Netherlands.
+It was the Roman authors Plinius (also Pliny) the Elder and Tacitus who first wrote about the Frisians and their northern lands in the first century AD.
+Tacitus, in his work Germania, gave a stark description of the region: “The terrain is fierce, the climate harsh, life and landscape bleak.
+One comes here only because it is home.”
+His words apply with particular force to the wet, swampy coastal zone along the Wadden Sea.
+Tacitus’s assessment, one might add, had a long afterlife—not least in discouraging tourism to the north of Germany and the Netherlands.

-It is fair to assume the Romans gave the Frisians their tribe's name Frisii in the first century.
-This name derives from the Vulgar Latin verb fresare, meaning 'to cut/to dig', and refers to how Frisians cut a myriad of ditches into the flat landscape, a way to drain and cultivate the regularly flooded wetlands, either by sea or river.
-See for a more elaborate explanation our blog post A severe case of inattentional blindness: the Frisian tribe’s name.
+It is reasonable to assume that the Romans gave the Frisians their tribal name, Frisii, in the first century AD.
+The name is thought to derive from the Vulgar Latin verb fresare, meaning 'to cut' or 'to dig,' a reference to the countless ditches the Frisians cut into the flat, marshy landscape.
+These drainage works allowed them to cultivate wetlands that were regularly flooded by sea or river.
+For a more detailed explanation, see our blog post A Severe Case of Inattentional Blindness; the Frisian Tribe’s Name.

-Close to the North Sea coast, the Roman Army tried to penetrate into the north and conquer the watery territories of the Frisians and the Chauci, among others.
-In the area of the present-day town of Velsen-Zuid, just northwest of the modern city of Amsterdam, the Romans established two pre-limes fortresses (limes means 'border path'), probably around the year AD 15.
-The Romans called the place Flevum.
-There was a naval base and a fortress of the type castra, roughly eleven hectares large.
-This implies a legion of about 5,000 to 6,000 men was deployed here between AD 15-47, which makes Velsen-Zuid also the most northern castra-type fortress of the Roman Empire.
-Who would have thought?
+Close to the North Sea coast, the Roman army attempted to push northward and conquer the watery territories of the Frisians, the Chauci, and other tribes.
+Near the present-day town of Velsen-Zuid, just northwest of the modern city of Amsterdam, the Romans established two pre-limes fortresses (limes meaning 'border path'), probably between AD 15.
+The site, which they called Flevum, included a naval base and a castra-type fortress covering roughly eleven hectares.
+Such a size indicates the presence of a legion of about 5,000 to 6,000 soldiers between AD 15-47.
+Remarkably, Velsen-Zuid represents the northernmost castra-type fortress of the entire Roman Empire on the continent.

-Back then, the River IJ connected Velsen-Zuid both with the North Sea near the current village of Egmond aan Zee and with lacus 'lake' Flevo.
-Via this big lake, the settlement of Velsen-Zuid was connected with the hinterland.
-It explains the name Flevum given to the fortresses, after Lake Flevo.
-So, it was a strategic spot to control and to tax the movement of goods and people.
-Additionally, it served as a strategic location for military campaigns to the north, in the Wadden Sea area.
-Archaeological research has also identified a place of cult of the Frisians at the modern village of Velserbroek, just south of Velsen-Zuid.
+At the time, the River IJ linked Velsen-Zuid both to the North Sea near the present-day village of Egmond aan Zee and to lacus 'lake' Flevo.
+Through this large inland lake, the fortress settlement was further connected with the hinterland.
+The name Flevum given to the fortresses thus clearly derived from Lake Flevo.
+The location was highly strategic: it allowed control over, and taxation of, the movement of goods and people, while also serving as a forward base for military campaigns into the northern Wadden Sea region.
+Archaeological evidence further indicates the presence of a Frisian cult site near today’s town Velserbroek, just south of Velsen-Zuid.

-Roman geographer Pomponius Mela described lacus Flevo and gave it its name in the first half of the first century AD.
-It was a lake with an island in it.
-Flevo is related to the modern Mid Frisian verb floeie, meaning 'to flow'.
-The later River Vlie is named after it, as is the Wadden Sea island of Vlieland.
-The seaway between the islands of Vlieland and Terschelling is still called the Vlie.
-The name Flanders might have the same etymological origin, namely land that was flooded.
-See our blog post A Frontier known as Watery Mess: the Coast of Flanders.
-So, all of Frisia in the flow.
+The Roman geographer Pomponius Mela, writing in the first half of the first century AD, described lacus Flevo and gave it its name.
+He depicted it as a lake with an island at its center.
+The name Flevo is likely connected to the modern Mid Frisian verb floeie, meaning 'to flow.'
+From this root derive the later River Vlie, the Wadden Sea island of Vlieland, and the seaway between Vlieland and Terschelling, which is still called the Vlie today.
+The name 'Flanders' may share the same etymological origin, referring to land that was flooded.
+See our blog post A Frontier Known as Watery Mess: the Coast of Flanders.
+In short, all of Frisia was quite literally 'in the flow.'

 fortresses Flevum at present-day Velsen